ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 0.15*x =12 >> That gives me 80mm/seconds for infill

 So i can set the speed for infill at 80mm/second if i go fo 0.6 extrution width.
-As it turns out this is the standard setting anyway for the v6 (bit with 0.4 width).
+As it turns out this is the standard setting anyway for the v6 (but with 0.4 width).
 So no gain here for 12 MVS.
-But as mentiond above the volcano can do 20 for petg.
+But as mentioned above the volcano can do 20 for petg.
 So lets look at that:

 0.25 * 0.6 * x = 20